pmean/build-website/text/06/SearchingPediatricArticles.md

 and represents an effort by the coders at PubMed to classify the medical specialties associated with the article being listed.

-*NLM\'s Medical Subject Headings controlled vocabulary of biomedical terms that is used to describe the subject of each journal article in MEDLINE.
+*NLM's Medical Subject Headings controlled vocabulary of biomedical terms that is used to describe the subject of each journal article in MEDLINE.
 MeSH contains more than 23,000 terms and is updated annually to reflect changes in medicine and medical terminology.
 MeSH terms are